The Printer Portal is the DNR's tool for information on environmental compliance and sustainability resources for the printing industry.

 - If you collect hazardous waste near the point of generation, be sure to follow the appropriate Satellite Accumulation Requirements (WA-1858) for hazardous waste management.

-- A change in EPA regulations on disposal of rags and wipes used for cleaning has been included in state code.
-To help explain the requirements, the DNR issued an updated policy guidance document on Management of Solvent-Contaminated Wipes (WA–1207)
+- There are specific EPA regulations on disposal of rags and wipes used for cleaning has been included in state code.
+To help explain the requirements, the DNR issued an updated policy guidance document on Management of Solvent-Contaminated Wipes (WA-1207).
+An outside training company has created a wipes checklist (WA-1207) that may also be helpful.

-- Additional information can be found in the Solid and Hazardous Waste Chapter of the Printer ERP Environmental Compliance Assistance Workbook.
+- Additional information can be found in the Printer ERP Compliance Assistance Workbook - Chapter 2 - Waste (SB-502) of the Printer ERP Environmental Compliance Assistance Workbook.

 - There are a number of materials banned from Wisconsin landfills, which printers should look for ways to recycle or reuse.
 The DNR webpage What to recycle in Wisconsin has a number of helpful resources.